kdt2014/kdt2014.github.io/source/_posts/Deeplearning-on-Windows-with-WSL2-pytorch-Using-Pycharm-as-the-IDE.md

 ---
 title: Deeplearning on Windows with WSL2 pytorch - Using Pycharm as the IDE
 tags:
+  - 教程
-  - null
+  - 深度学习
 date: 2023-03-24 15:15:03
 update: 2023-03-24 15:15:03
-categories:
+categories: 教程
-copyright:
+copyright: True
-description:
+description: Deep learning training in Windows using Pycharm with wsl ubuntu
 ---
 ## Directory
 - Preface